 This is the most important point on the page.
 Stopping benzodiazepines suddenly can cause seizures and other serious, potentially fatal complications.
 If you are physically dependent, do not quit cold turkey.
 The safe path is a slow, medically supervised taper.
 We help coordinate that with the right medical providers before and alongside outpatient treatment.

-Signs of Benzodiazepine Dependence
+What Are the Signs of Benzodiazepine Dependence?

 • Needing higher doses for the same calming effect